 Internal Campus Supplier: An Internal Campus Supplier (ICS) license is needed for companies wishing to produce products only for internal campus departments and groups.
 ICS licensees are not allowed to sell product at retail.

 All licensed goods for sale to the public are subject to a royalty.
 The royalty rate is determined by TCU and subject to change.

 TCU, at its sole discretion, has the ability to exempt products bearing the TCU trademarks under established guidelines.
 Exempting royalties is done in writing and does not exempt the requirement to use a licensed vendor for production.

 Campus Departments/Student Organizations

-Any department or organization wishing to produce a product bearing any TCU trademark must use a licensed vendor.
+Any department or organization wishing to produce a product bearing any TCU trademark must use a licensed vendor who is approved to sell in the restricted channel.
 The following steps should be used by campus departments or student organizations wishing to produce any product bearing a TCU trademark: